traeblain/.comV2/content/blog/automated-blinds.md

 - [Graphics][fritzingfiles] (.fzz) - Github (Using [Fritzing][])
 - [Custom Board Gerbers][gerbers] - Github (Not used, but could be useful.)

+In general you can get all the latest parts/code from [this Github repository][oshblinds] and offer better ways of doing things.

 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 [trinket]: http://amzn.to/2hKPlGO	"Adafruit Trinket Pro 5 Volt"